 Editor's Note: Usually I don't include trip reports that are this old, but I think this is such an awesome route that I want others to consider it.
 I have a lot of notes on the actual route we took, but I don't have thorough descriptions of all of the campsites - hopefully, you still find it helpful!

 Ending Point: George Lake

 Total Distance: 94 km

 Duration: 12 days (including 2 rest days)

-This route is located in Killarney Provincial Park, on the north shore of Georgian Bay.
+Location: This route is located in Killarney Provincial Park, on the north shore of Georgian Bay.
 It begins in Johnny Lake, located in the southeast corner of the park, and ends at George Lake, located in the southwest corner.
 What I love about this route is that it circles almost the entirety of the park.

 Traditional Territory: Killarney Provincial Park is located on the traditional territory of the Mississauga and Anishinabewaki (source).

 Maps & Resources